Comments on Smart Games' tile puzzle IQ Hexagon.

 The size of a tile is the number of hexagons in its corresponding polyhex.
 The twelve factory-supplied tiles are:

-The component hexagons total 72, which of course is the number tilable locations on the board.
+The component hexagons total 72, which of course is the number of tilable locations on the board.

 Many other shapes of tile in this style are possible, and it is not obvious why the factory chose these twelve in particular.
 An expansion kit containing other shapes of tile would make perfect sense from a puzzle-solving point of view.